Ocelot-Social-Community/Ocelot-Social/backend/README.md

 # for docker production:
 docker exec backend yarn prod:migrate init
 ```
-> Note: the `init` command will break some indices & constrains when executed after `up`

 ```sh
 # in backend/ with database running (In docker or local)